annasoos/Hire_Hub_Job_Finder/README.md

 The user should be able to…
   - See all the jobs exesting in the database listed in the page
   - Filter these listings based on Title, City, Company name, Level, and Keywords
-  - Post a new job and send it to the database
+  - Create a new job and post it to the database

 ## Implementation